ScottKwang/CodeWithFriends-Spring2020/projects/jgarcia45/README.md

 *(Write a short, 1-2 paragraph summary of what you did for Code With Friends this month)*

-What I did this month for Code With Friends, was that I created a Fitbit Clock Face for Fitbit watches.
-I used my personal fitibt ionic to display my project.
-I used the Fitbit Developer software provided on the Fitbit website to program my ionic watch.
+What I did this month for Code With Friends, was that I developed a Fitbit Clock Face called Yosemite.
+The clock face is meant for Fitbit watches to decorate your watch.
+The clock face displays your steps, time, date, and battery status.
+I used my own personal fitibt ionic to test and display my clock face.
+I developed the clock face under the Fitbit Developer software provided on the Fitbit website.
 The code I used to develop the fitbit watch was JavaScript, CSS, and Scalable Vector Graphics. <br>

 *(Insert any pictures or screenshots of your final project here)*

 ![Yosemite](yosemite-screenshot(V1.1).png) <br>
 This was my final product that I produced for the fitbit watches.
+On the top left corner is the battery status, the middle is the date and time.
+On the right side is the number of steps taken.
+In the center of the clock face is the time.
+The photo background is an actually photo I took during my visit to Yosemite.
+The photo is displaying the mountain known as Half Dome.

 ## Inspiration